dward2/BME547/Resources/Git/GitCommands.md

 `git branch -m <old-name> <new-name>` if on a different branch.

 #### See list of commits and changes
 `git log` for list of commits
 `git log -p` to also include the changes made at each commit.
+`git log --oneline` to show one commit per line
+`git log --graph --oneline` to show log with branches plotted

 ### Tags
 * Check out details on semantic versioning here: http://semver.org